 - Adding, changing, and deleting a firewall policy

 Ensuring you're a member of a Firewall Group

 Note: If your group already has a Policy ID for the firewall, proceed to Adding, changing, and deleting a firewall policy.

 Before submitting a firewall policy request or using the Policy Viewer, you need to be a member of a valid ADS group account.
 If you do not already have one, ask your IT Pro to create the account and add users.

 When accessing the UITS Firewall Request Page, if you are not a member of a Firewall Group, you will see a page titled "Welcome to the UITS Firewall Request Page".
 Fill out the page and submit the form, completing the following fields:

-ADS group: The ADS group account of which you are
+- ADS group: The ADS group account of which you are a member

 - Manager's IU Network ID username: The manager of your group or department will have the ability to add members to the Firewall Group account.